MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/autoscale.md

 # Autoscale Azure AI limits

-This article provides guidance for how you can manage and increase quotas for Azure AI serevices resources with Azure AI Foundry.
+This article provides guidance for how you can manage and increase quotas for Azure AI services resources with Azure AI Foundry.

 ## Overview